Chapter 4. Configuring kdesrc-build

 • cmake-options to define what flags to configure a module with using CMake.

-• branch, to checkout from a branch instead of /trunk (for Subversion) or master (for Git).
+• branch, to checkout from a branch instead of master.

 • configure-flags to define what flags to configure Qt™ with.

-• kdedir, to set the directory to install KDE to.
+• install-dir, to set the directory to install KDE to.

 • make-options, to pass options to the Make program (such as number of CPUs to use).

-• qtdir, to set the path to Qt™.
+• qt-install-dir, to set the directory to install Qt™ to.

 • source-dir, to change where to download the source code to.